Landlordism 101: The Frequency of Maintenance & Repairs

 The Bottom Line

 While there are legal requirements for certain maintenance tasks and safety checks, a proactive approach to property upkeep will go a long way in preventing more serious issues.
-Keeping a regular maintenance schedule not only keeps your property safe and habitable but also helps to foster a positive relationship with your tenants.
+Using a landlord software to keep a regular maintenance schedule not only keeps your property safe and habitable but also helps foster a positive relationship with your tenants.